BestPlayerMMIII/clim/README.md

 # CLIM Project: Command Line Interface Multimedia

-Welcome to the **CLIM Project**, an experimental tool for converting multimedia files into a custom format (`.clim`) and playing them directly in the command line as colored "pixels" (spaces).
-This project is an initial version, developed as a learning exercise in multimedia processing, compression, and command-line visualization.
+This is the **CLIM Project**, an experimental tool for converting multimedia files into a custom format (`.clim`) and playing them directly in the command line as colored "pixels" (spaces).
+This project is an initial version, developed as a learning exercise in multimedia processing, compression, command-line visualization and complex project management.
 It is designed for experimentation and feedback.

 ## Features